YashGupta033/python-sdk-docs2/docs/option_strategies/straddle.md

-The straddle strategy involves placing simultaneous orders for both Call and Put option with identical strike price.
+The straddle strategy involves placing simultaneous orders for both Call and Put with identical strike price.
 The order side selection, whether it's buy or sell, determines the execution of either a long straddle or a short straddle.

 ### Request Parameters